Lower central series and split extensions: Torsion-free filtrations

 \subsection{Isolators}

 For a subset $S\subseteq G$, we let

 be the {\em isolator}\/ (or, {\em root set}) of $S$ in $G$.
 Clearly, $S\subseteq \ssqrt{S}$ and $\ssqrt{\!\smash[b]{\ssqrt{S}}}= \ssqrt{S}$.
-Moreover, if $\varphi\colon G\to H$ is a homomorphism, and $\varphi(S)\subseteq T$, then $\varphi(\ssqrt[G]{S})\subseteq \ssqrt[H]{T}$.
+Moreover, if $\varphi\colon G\to H$ is a homomorphism and $\varphi(S)\subseteq T$, then $\varphi(\ssqrt[G]{S})\subseteq \ssqrt[H]{T}$.

 The isolator of a subgroup of $G$ need not be a subgroup; for instance, $\ssqrt[G]{\{1\}}$ is equal to $\Tors(G)$, the set of torsion elements in $G$, which is not a subgroup in general.
-Nevertheless, if $G$ is nilpotent, then the isolator of any subgroup of $G$ is again a subgroup.
-A subgroup $H\le G$ is said to be {\em isolated}\/ if $\ssqrt{H}=H$; clearly, $\ssqrt{H}$ is the intersection of all isolated subgroups of $G$ containg $H$.
+However, we recall the classical:

+\begin{proposition} Let $G$ be a nilpotent group and $N\triangleleft G$ be a normal subgroup.
+Then $\ssqrt[G]{N}$ is a normal subgroup of $G$. \end{proposition}